 It's official.
-Twenty-one people applied for one of 15 stakeholder positions on the First Curry County Suicide Awareness and Prevention Council.
-Today (012720), the Curry County Board of Commissioners filled those 15 positions.
+Twenty-one people applied for one of 14 stakeholder and 3 Lay positions on the First Curry County Suicide Awareness and Prevention Council.
+Today (012720), the Curry County Board of Commissioners filled all but 2 of those positions.
 Here are the winners:

 Law Enforcement - Maia

 If you know any of these people, thank them for volunteering to take point on one of the stakeholder task groups.
 Offer your emotional support, and if appropriate, offer to assistant them in gathering information, brain storming, project development, and implementation.
 After all, it takes a village to reverse suicidal ideation, so become part of the solution.
 See Letter to Council Applicants and Application Form

 All of our meetings are public meetings where all citizens are welcome.
 Meetings are held on the first Wednesday of every month starting at 5:30-7:30 pm.